• Back to the Global website

 Regular Pay

 All employees are entitled to be paid for the work they have done.
-Workers are also entitled to be paid if they are ready and willing to work but their employer has not provided them with any work to do, unless a worker’s employment contract says otherwise.
+Workers are also entitled to be paid if they are ready and willing to work, but their employer has not provided them with any work to do, unless a worker’s employment contract says otherwise.
 The way that an employee's wages are paid will depend solely on what their contract of employment says about how their wages should be paid.
 Employment contracts must state the scale or rate of remuneration or the method of calculating remuneration, the intervals at which remuneration is paid (that is, weekly, monthly or other specified intervals), the currency in which remuneration is to be paid and any additional remuneration payable to him.
-The maximum pay reference period (wage interval) can be one month however; wages can still be paid at daily, weekly or other specified intervals.
-Employers are legally allowed to make deductions from the wages for Income Tax, Pay as You Earn (PAYE) and National Insurance contributions.
-Any other deductions made such as contributions to pension schemes have to be agreed with the employee first.
-An employee has the right to be given by his employer, at or before the time at which any payment of wages or salary is made to him, a written itemized pay statement showing the exact pay and how much has been deducted for National Insurance and tax.
+The maximum pay reference period (wage interval) can be one month; however, wages can still be paid at daily, weekly or other specified intervals.
+Employers are legally allowed to make deductions from wages for Income Tax, Pay as You Earn (PAYE) and National Insurance contributions.
+Any other deductions made, such as contributions to pension schemes, have to be agreed with the employee first.
+An employee has the right to be given by his employer, at or before the time at which any payment of wages or salary is made to him, a written itemised pay statement showing the exact pay and how much has been deducted for National Insurance and tax.

-Source: §1 & 8-10 of Employee Rights Act 1996; Regulation 10 of the National Minimum Wage Regulations 1999
+Source: §1 & 8-10 of the Employee Rights Act 1996; Regulation 10 of the National Minimum Wage Regulations 1999; §11-15 of the National Minimum Wage Regulations 2015; §2-4 of the Employment (Allocation of Tips) Act 2023; §103-115 of the Employment Rights Act 2025

 Regulations on Work and Wages